 Board of Trustees – custodian of the endowment and all properties of the University.
 The Board administers the invested funds, sets the annual budget, and determines policies for operation and control of the University.
 They meet five times per year; faculty appointments, reappointments and promotions are reported to the Board.

 Business plan – As a first step in initiating a search for a Medical Center Line faculty member, a department, in consultation with the School’s Office of Budget and/or Office of Faculty Compensation, should develop a detailed financial feasibility plan and compensation program to cover the initial term of appointment.
-See also Chapter 2.3, Medical Center Line in the SoM Faculty Handbook and Business Plan (xls) on the OAA website.
+See also Chapter 2.3, Medical Center Line in the SoM Faculty Handbook.

 Candidate pool – the group of all applicants to a Professoriate search.
 The search report must give the total number of candidates in the candidate pool.
 EEO rules require us to gather gender, race and ethnicity data about all applicants.
 See also Faculty Applicant Self-Identification System, definitive pool, applicant pool grid.